Derek4aty1/brawlstars-explorer/README.md

 ## About The Project

-This is a personal Next.js project showcasing [official asset art from Brawlstars](https://fankit.supercell.com/d/YvtsWV4pUQVm/).
+This is a personal Next.js project showcasing asset art from Brawlstars.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>